What is the Infrastructure-as-a-Service (IaaS) Model?

 Backup, recovery, and storage

 Your business avoids the expense and complexity of managing storage, which typically requires hiring qualified staff to handle data and adhere to legal and compliance requirements.
-Infrastructure as a Service (IaaS) has shown to be highly efficient in managing dynamic variations in demand and the ever-growing need for storage capacity.
+Infrastructure as a Service (IaaS) has proven to be highly efficient in managing dynamic variations in demand and the ever-growing need for storage capacity.
 Additionally, it has the potential to facilitate the simplification of backup and recovery system design and administration.

 Web-based applications